Here’s something you never get taught in school:

-According to Dr. Guy Winch, psychologist and author of Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts.
+According to Dr. Guy Winch, psychologist and author of Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts:

+“Avoiding such activities deprives you of important distractions and squelches important aspects of who you are as a person.
 On the other hand, engaging in activities you used to enjoy, even if you can’t fully enjoy them yet, will help reconnect you to your core self and the person you were before the breakup.”

 Don’t stop seeing your friends, too.
 Let them make you feel better.
 More often than not, it’s your friends that can give you comfort in this time of need.

 9. There’s no such thing as “closure.”
 Stop finding it

 “Getting closure” is perhaps one of the most overrated advice you can get.
 The truth is, there’s no such thing as getting some closure.

 Some people are more prone to seeking closure, while some avoid it entirely.
 And that’s where the trouble is—we crave answers from other people.